Last Updated on July 18, 2020 by Sagar Aryal

-The stomach is a J-shaped dilated portion of the alimentary tract situated in the epigastric, umbilical, and left hypochondriac regions of the abdominal cavity.
+- The stomach is a J-shaped dilated portion of the alimentary tract situated in the epigastric, umbilical, and left hypochondriac regions of the abdominal cavity.

 - The stomach is continuous with the esophagus at the cardiac sphincter and with the duodenum at the pyloric sphincter.

 - It has two curvatures.
 The lesser curvature is short, lies on the posterior surface of the stomach, and is the downwards continuation of the posterior wall of the esophagus.
 Just before the pyloric sphincter, it curves upwards to complete the J shape.

-- Where the oesophagus joins the stomach the anterior region angles acutely upwards, curves downwards forming the greater curvature then slightly upwards towards the pyloric sphincter.
+- Where the esophagus joins the stomach the anterior region angles acutely upwards, curves downwards forming the greater curvature then slightly upwards towards the pyloric sphincter.

 - The stomach is divided into three regions: the fundus, the body, and the antrum.

 - At the distal end of the pyloric antrum is the pyloric sphincter, guarding the opening between the stomach and the duodenum.

 - Stomach size varies with the volume of food it contains, which may be 1.5 liters or more in an adult.

 - In the stomach, gastric muscle contraction consists of a churning movement that breaks down the bolus and mixes it with gastric juice and peristaltic waves that propel the stomach contents towards the pylorus.

 - About 2 liters of gastric juice are secreted daily by special secretory glands in the mucosa.

 - It consists of Water, mineral salts, mucus secreted by goblet cells in the glands and on the stomach surface, hydrochloric acid, Intrinsic factor, inactive enzyme precursors, etc.